Hyperbolic Network Latent Space Model with Learnable Curvature: Introduction

 The focus on latent space geometry in statistical modeling and inference has gained increased attention in the statistics community. \cite{smith2019geometry} conducted extensive simulation studies comparing the global and local characteristics of networks generated from distance models across spherical, Euclidean, and hyperbolic geometries.
 Their findings suggest that networks generated from hyperbolic models are more similar to networks collected from various applications than those produced from other geometries.
 Recently, \cite{lubold2020identifying} considered the problem of conducting statistical inference of the latent space curvature and proposed a model-based hypothesis testing framework.
 The testing procedure, motivated by the connection between the eigenvalues of the distance matrix and latent space curvature, can be used to decide whether the latent space geometry is Euclidean, hyperbolic, or spherical.

-However, the geometric impact of latent space curvature, as well as the optimization and theoretical analysis of the maximum-likelihood inference, remain insufficiently understood in the existing literature.
-Motivated by the observation that hyperbolic spaces with different curvatures are not isometric (see more details in Property \ref{property:impossibility_of_isometry}), in this work we aim to integrate the geometric effect of latent space curvature into the modeling of network data.
-Our main contributions are as follows.
+However, the geometric impact of curvature on latent space modeling remains insufficiently understood in the existing literature.
+Motivated by the fact that Euclidean and hyperbolic spaces with different curvatures are not isometric, regardless of whether they share the same dimension (see Property \ref{property:impossibility_of_isometry} for more details), this work aims to integrate the latent space curvature into the model as a learnable parameter.
+Moreover, statistical inference problems related to the latent space geometry or latent positions in hyperbolic spaces have been largely underexplored in the literature.
+This gap motivates us to develop estimation algorithms and to establish theoretical foundations and inference procedures within the maximum likelihood framework.
+Our main contributions are summarized as follows.

 First, from the modeling perspective, we propose a unified hyperbolic latent space modeling framework with a learnable curvature parameter $- K < 0$, which allows us to embed networks in hyperbolic spaces with different curvatures.
 In particular, the model can be viewed as a generalization of the Euclidean distance model in that the hyperbolic distance becomes the Euclidean distance when $K \to 0$.
 Most existing hyperbolic models, e.g. \citet{smith2019geometry} and \citet{nickel2017poincare}, however, only considered a default curvature of $-1$ and did not recognize the geometric effect of the curvature.
 We further investigate the identifiability of latent space curvature and address the unanswered question about the interplay between the effect of geometry and the distribution of latent positions \citep{smith2019geometry}, demonstrating that the geometric effect of curvature is unique and cannot be substituted by the distribution of latent positions.